TrueNASTrueNAS Nightly Development Documentation

 Isolated GPU devices are reserved for use by configured applications or a VM.

-To allocate an isolated GPU device, select it while creating or editing VM configuration.
+To allocate an isolated GPU device, select it while creating or editing the VM configuration.
 When allocated to a VM, the isolated GPU connects to the VM as if it were physically installed in that VM and becomes unavailable for any other allocations.

 Global Two Factor Authentication Widget

-The Global Two Factor Authentication widget allows you to set up two factor authentication (2FA) for your system.
+The Global Two Factor Authentication widget allows you to set up two-factor authentication (2FA) for your system.

 Global Two Factor Authentication Widget